A Trusted Friend in a Complicated World

 Season of Storms

-The Witcher books were written as a series, but Season of Storms, published in 2013, is a highly anticipated stand-alone novel.
+The Witcher novels were written as a series, but Season of Storms was a highly anticipated stand-alone book.
 It offers new and compelling glimpses of Geralt of Rivia, who’s on a quest to retrieve stolen and precious goods.
-Think of this novel like The Horse and His Boy in the Chronicles of Narnia series.
+Think of this novel as The Horse and His Boy in the Chronicles of Narnia series.
 While not necessary to the main plot of the Witcher books, it adds color and depth to the fantastical world.
 Technically, it takes place around the time of The Last Wish.
-Despite that, many readers prefer saving this one for last.
+Despite that, many people who read the Witcher books in order save this one for last.

 Shop Now

 Once you’ve read the Witcher books in order, you might crave more stories set in the Witcher world.
-Here are some graphic novels and companion books (and even an adult coloring book!) for fans to enjoy.
+Here are some graphic novels and companion books (and even an adult coloring book!) for fans to enjoy outside the standard Witcher books series order.